-This Procurement policy sets out ENGIE’s requirements and commitments in its relationships with the suppliers.
-More specifically:
+This Procurement Policy specifies the requirements and commitments of ENGIE in its relationship with suppliers:

-- ENGIE is a responsible employer and views employee health and safety as a priority (*).
-ENGIE expects its suppliers to make the same commitment.
+- ENGIE is a responsible employer concerned with the health and safety of its employees and requires the same commitment from its suppliers.

-- As an active member of the Global Compact, ENGIE is committed to ethical business practices.
+- As an active member of the Global Compact (*).
+ENGIE is committed to ethical relationships in business

 - Select the best suppliers using a fair, open, transparent process, based on an expression of functional needs and on criteria relating to technical specifications, quality, deadlines, costs and contractual commitments.